Write, conceal, and reveal!

 Cu+2 + e → Cu+1

 The copper ion Cu+2 is an oxidizer, while the iodide ion I-1 is a reducing agent.
 After the electron transfer, they form copper(I) and iodine (0), respectively.
 Two of the latter can combine to form a molecule of iodine I2.
 Iodine is quite vividly colored, so the message becomes brownish-purple and, as a result, visible.

 We start with colorful iodine I2.
 To make it fade, we need yet another oxidation-reduction reaction.
 Free iodine I2 is a weak oxidizer, and sodium thiosulfate Na2S2O3 can act as a reducing agent.
 The result is a reaction:

 I02 + 2e → 2I-1

-Each sodium thiosulfate ion taking part in the reaction gives its electron to iodine.
+Each thiosulfate ion taking part in the reaction gives its electrons to iodine.
 As a result, iodine is reduced back to iodide ions I-1, and the brown color disappears.